gualtierotesta/blog/docs/certifications/ccdak.md

 Messages are distributed among the partitions using the hash of the message key.
 Messages with the same key are sent to the same partition.
 If the message does not have a key, the messages is sent to a random partition using a round-robin approach.
 It is also possible to define a custom partitioning logic.

 IMPORTANT: messages are not deleted after being consumed.
-They remain in the topic for 1 week (defaul value for the retention period).
+They remain in the topic for 1 week (default value for the retention period).
 Business or legal considerations influence the retention period for all topics in a cluster and/or for a specific topic.

-A topic can be defined as `compacted`: only the most recent message with the same key will be maintained in the topics while the less recents messages will be deleted.
+A topic can be defined as `compacted`: only the most recent message with the same key will be maintained in the topics while the less recent messages will be deleted.

-The topic configuration has broker levele defaults.
+The topic configuration has broker-level defaults.
 It can be changed programmatically or via command line arguments.

 ## Partition